Wage Subsidy Guide for Employers – All You Need to Know

 Read our editorial guidelines

 A wage subsidy is a financial incentive ranging from $1,650 up to $10,000 (including GST) that is offered to Australian businesses to cover their costs of hiring and retaining eligible jobseekers in sustainable positions.
-Wage subsidies can assist employers in creating a diverse and inclusive workplace, leading to greater employee engagement and improved performance.
+Wage subsidies can assist employers in creating a diverse and inclusive workplace, which may lead to greater employee engagement and improved performance.

 Ready to get started?